 The club has had several names since it’s inception in 1979.
 They are: Charlotte Frisbee Cooperative, Charlotte Frisbee Club and the Charlotte Disc Golf Club.

 The “Charlotte Frisbee Cooperative” was originally founded in the late 70′s by a University of North Carolina at Charlotte student.
 “Frisbee Golf” was played on campus using light poles as targets and even a corner of a building.
 In the early 80′s, a course was developed in Latta Park in the Dilworth neighborhood near uptown Charlotte.
 The targets started out as marked trees, moved to hand-crafted cedar posts and eventually baskets were installed in the late 80′s.

-In 1986 the PDGA World Championships came to town.
-Steve Lambert served as Tournament Director.
+In 1986, the PDGA World Championships came to town and Steve Lambert served as Tournament Director.
 Temporary basket courses were setup at Reedy Creek, Hornet’s Nest and Latta Park for this event.
-A decade later, the World’s returned in 1997 at the permanent Hornets Nest course and Winthrop University’s Lakefront Gold Course in neighboring Rock Hill, SC.
+The World’s returned in 1997 at the now permanent Hornets Nest course and Winthrop University’s Lakefront Gold Course in Rock Hill, SC.

 Does disc golf interest you?
 It is ok if you have never played before, that is why we are here.
 We love disc golf, and you will soon see that we love to teach the game and share the joy we experience every day.
 Please come join us for some fun at one of our weekly events or just get started by attending a club meeting.

 Club meetings are held on the 2nd Wednesday of every month at 6:30 pm, in the Private Dining Room located upstairs at Icehouse Southend Bar and Grill, 2100 South Blvd.
 Charlotte, NC 28203.

 The meetings last from one to two hours and business items are covered.
 Discussions usually include: tournaments, leagues, work days, and club policies.
 Check the calendar for exact meeting dates.